-The Directors consider that the above are the key performance indicators which are appropriate to the principal activity of the Company.
-These, together with other metrics which cover customer, operational measures and capital, are included in the balanced scorecard which is used to measure all aspects of the performance of the business.
+The Directors consider that the above is the key performance indicator which is appropriate to the principal activity of the Company.
+This, together with other metrics which cover customer, operational measures and capital, are included in the balanced scorecard which is used to measure all aspects of the performance of the business.
 In addition, the Directors are of the opinion that the information presented in the financial statements as a whole, provide the management information necessary for the Directors to understand the development, performance and position of the business of the Company.